ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: System Architecture and Implementation

 \subsection{Versioned Execution and Bounded Staleness}

-\paragraph{Policy publication.} The learner publishes immutable policy snapshots once every $\kappa$ update steps (\cref{alg:e2e} Line 15-17).
+\paragraph{Policy publication.} The learner publishes immutable policy snapshots once every $\kappa$ update steps (Algorithm \ref{alg:e2e} Line 15-17).
 Between two publications, the learner may perform multiple updates while workers continue generating rollouts under their most recent installed snapshot.
-The publication period $\kappa$ is chosen to respect the staleness budget $S$ (default $\kappa \le S-1$, and we use $\kappa=S-1$ unless otherwise stated), which should $\ge2$ in \sysname{}.
+The publication period $\kappa$ is chosen to respect the staleness budget $S$ (default $\kappa \le S-1$, and we use $\kappa=S-1$ unless otherwise stated), which should be $\ge2$ in \sysname{}.

 \paragraph{Rollout generation.} Each rollout worker maintains a local snapshot version $\hat{v}$.
-For each prompt $x$, the worker samples a response $y\sim\pi_{\hat{v}}(\cdot\mid x)$, computes reward $r=\mathcal{R}(x,y)$, and emits a trajectory $(x,y,r,\hat{v})$ into the buffer (\cref{alg:e2e} Line 26-27).
-Reward computation is performed entirely in the Rollout Plane.
-We reject items that violate the data format to simply but effectively achieve data integrity.
+For each prompt $x$, the worker samples a response $y\sim\pi_{\hat{v}}(\cdot\mid x)$, computes reward $r=\mathcal{R}(x,y)$, and emits a trajectory $(x,y,r,\hat{v})$ into the buffer (Algorithm \ref{alg:e2e} Line 26-27).
+Reward computation is performed in the Rollout Plane.
+We reject items that violate the data format as a lightweight sanity check for data integrity.

 \paragraph{Replay buffer management.} The replay buffer stores version-tagged trajectories and supports selective sampling.
-At learner update index $v_t$, only trajectories with bounded lag are admissible:$v \ge v_t - S$.
+At the learner update index $v_t$, only trajectories with bounded lag are admissible: $v \ge v_t - S$.
 Older trajectories are discarded.
-This enforces bounded staleness without imposing global synchronization, treating rollouts as stream~\cite{zhong2025streamrl}.
+This enforces bounded staleness without imposing global synchronization, treating rollouts as a stream~\citep{zhong2025streamrl}.

 Bounded staleness constrains data freshness but does not impose a fixed update schedule.
 The learner advances whenever sufficient eligible data are available.
 The parameter $S$ therefore bounds the maximum policy lag between rollout generation and training, providing temporal slack to absorb latency without modifying the underlying RL objective.